khdc-me/cleanplotlib/README.md

         main()

 #### Notes
 * If more than one value is passed for any given category, a dot will be placed at the first value and at the sum of each of the following values.
-So if it receives:
+So if my_dot_plot receives:
 `categories = {'A': [10, 20, 19, 10]}`
 dots will be placed at: (A, 10), (A, 30), (A, 49), and (A, 59)
 A different shade of blue will be used for the dots (up to five dots)
 * my_dot_plot uses the highest value in given data to determine the max value for the x-axis.
 It then evenly disects the chart into four equal segments via evenly spaced vertical grid lines.
+* category names/lables should be shorter than 12 characters in length.

 ### Horizontal Bar Chart
 A horizontal bar chart can completely substitute a regular (vertical) bar chart in any visualization, especially when:
 1. there are many (more than 5) items/categories
 1. at least 1 item/category label is longer than a bar chart’s x-axis can accommodate

-Here is a side-by-side comparison a standard matplotlib horizontal bar chart (code [here](https://matplotlib.org/devdocs/gallery/lines_bars_and_markers/barh.html) and a cleanplotlib horizontal bar chart:
+Here is a side-by-side comparison of a standard matplotlib horizontal bar chart (code [here](https://matplotlib.org/devdocs/gallery/lines_bars_and_markers/barh.html) and the default cleanplotlib horizontal bar chart:
 ![Comparing Horizontal Bar Charts](https://github.com/khdc-me/cleanplotlib/blob/master/hbarvhbar.png)

 #### Minimum Required Code
 **my_hbar_plot** is currently optimized for a 10"x5" figure.
-The minimum required code to display a dot plot is:
+The minimum required code to display a horizontal bar graph is:

     import matplotlib.pyplot as plt
     from matplotlib.pyplot import subplots_adjust